-For the semen concentration the Method Related Trimmed Mean (MRTM) is taken from participants using Improved Neubauer chambers (Fig 1).
+For the semen concentration the Method Related Trimmed Mean (MRTM) is taken from participants using Improved Neubauer chambers (See section 'Example Reports' - Fig 1).

 The MRTM taken from results of laboratories reporting the use of WHO (2010)/strict criteria is used for morphology (Fig 2).